Unitary state: Unitary monarchies

 The United Kingdom is an example of a unitary state.
-Scotland, Wales and Northern Ireland have a degree of autonomous devolved power, but such power is delegated by the Parliament of the United Kingdom, which may enact laws unilaterally altering or abolishing devolution.
+Scotland, Wales and Northern Ireland have a degree of autonomous devolved power, but such power is delegated by the Parliament of the United Kingdom, which can enact laws unilaterally altering devolution.
+Since the passing of the Scotland Act 2016, and a similar Act relating to Wales the following year, the permanency of both the Scottish Parliament and Welsh Parliament were guaranteed, and their abolition could only be possible if the majority of their respective population electorates voted in favour as such in a legally recognised referendum.

 Similarly in Spain, the devolved powers are delegated through the central government.